bassosimone/weekly/internal/cli/lsexamples.md

     weekly ls --days 60 --aggregate monthly

-You can use compute the total in the aggregation period:
+You can also compute the total in the aggregation period:

     weekly ls --total